manasatm24/Interactive-Python-Greeter-Daily-Projects/README.md

 ## Note

-This repository represents a **daily coding journey** focused on learning by building.
+This repository represents a **daily coding journey** focused on learning and  building.

 ---